codebje/losp/design.md

     pair: 32 bits, two 14 bit pointers; car bit 15 is for GC marking. car bit 14 indicates if cdr is a pointer or a 16-bit number. cdr bit 14 indicates if car is a character/byte in bits 7-0 or a pointer.

-    	0 _ 0	regular pair	both halves are pointers to other pairs 0 _ 1	character data	car 7-0 contains an ascii byte, cdr is a pointer as usual 1 x x	16-bit number	cdr half contains a 16-bit signed numeric value, not a pointer
+    	0 x 0	regular pair	both halves are pointers to other pairs 0 x 1	character data	car 7-0 contains an ascii byte, cdr is a pointer as usual 1 x x	16-bit number	cdr half contains a 16-bit signed numeric value, not a pointer

-    potential exists to use cdr bit 15 to further differentiate

-    strings, symbols are lists of characters. easy over efficient. characters and 8-bit unsigned data are identical.
+    strings, symbols are lists of characters. easy over efficient. characters and 8-bit unsigned data are identical. symbols are interned, strings are not.

     procedures are expected to be a list whose car is a list of variable names to be bound and whose cdr is a list of expressions to evaluate: `lambda` is equivalent to `quote`